kampersanda/elinor/elinor-cli/README.md

 ## elinor-compare

 elinor-compare compares the metrics of multiple systems with statistical tests.

 This tool supports several statistical tests and reports various statistics for in-depth analysis.
-This tool is designed for not only IR systems but also any systems that can be evaluated with metrics.
+This tool is designed not only for IR systems but also for any systems that can be evaluated with metrics.

 ### Input format